holdedhub/careers/openings/analytics-engineer.md

 ## Nice-to-haves

-- You have a full stack mindset.
-It does not mean you have mastered every single part of the stack, but that you understand how things work under the hood and are willing to help when needed.
+- You have deep experience with Martech integrations and tools

-- You have deep experience with MongoDB, Redis, etc...
+- You have had marketing a team as main stakeholder
 - But the most important is, you are a freak like we are, you love what you do and you want to enjoy your work while building something important